JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370741/index.md

 ## 3. Implemented datasets

+### Documentation

+The documentation for this package is available in [RLDatasets.jl](https://juliareinforcementlearning.org/docs/rldatasets/).
+Do check it out for more details.

 ### Installation details

 To install the `ReinforcementLearningDatasets.jl` package use the following command in julia's `pkg` mode.